 - Fasting and avoiding certain food or drinks in the days or hours before the test

 - Whether you need a ride to and from the test

 Description of Test

-About 15-30 minutes after exercise, you will lie down on a special table.
-More images will be taken of your heart.
+About 15 to 30 minutes after exercise, images will be taken of the heart.